americanexpress/one-app/README.md

 #### Loading Modules

-[Holocron Modules](#modules) are loaded and composed on 1) the Server when serving the HTML document and 2) in the Browser [Single Page App](https://developer.mozilla.org/en-US/docs/Glossary/SPA) mode via AJAX.
-We may load Holocron Modules when 1) a path is matched to the URL, or 2) dispatching a Redux action using an HOC and rendering with a React Component.
+[Holocron Modules](#modules) are loaded on 1) the server when serving the initial HTML and 2) in the Browser when the client JavaScript takes over and the [Single Page App](https://developer.mozilla.org/en-US/docs/Glossary/SPA) is initialized.
+Holocron Modules are loaded either when a path is matched to a URL using the [child routes configuration](#routing), or when a React component uses the [Holocron API](https://github.com/americanexpress/holocron/blob/master/packages/holocron/API.md) to load and render a module.

 **Contents**
 * React Router Component